webexpress-framework/WebExpress/docs/installation_guide.md

 pi@wx:~ $ sudo systemctl restart webexpress
 ```

-WebExpress will start automatically after each restart of the Rasperry Pi.
+WebExpress will start automatically after each restart of the Raspberry Pi.

 # Installing Certificates in Windows
 If https is used with self-generated certificates, the certificates should be stored in the client.
 The .pfx file must be placed in the